Storm the Sky: History

-On 10 January 2017 the band released a video on their facebook page announcing that drummer Alex Trail will be leaving the band, whose last show would be at the bands set at UNIFY Gathering 2017.
+On 10 January 2017 the band released a video on their Facebook page announcing that drummer Alex Trail will be leaving the band, whose last show would be at the bands set at UNIFY Gathering 2017.

-On 18 November 2018 the band announced a they would be disbanding after a final Australian Tour with their "Permanence-era" line up in 2019.
+On 18 November 2018 the band announced that they would be disbanding after a final Australian Tour with their "Permanence-era" line up in 2019.
 The band cited each member had desires to move onto future endeavours.
-Vocalist William Jarratt has started a solo project and guitarist Andy Szetho has started a dream pop project under the name Soft Powder.
+Vocalist William Jarratt has started a solo project under the name Saint Rien, and guitarist Andy Szetho has started a dream pop project under the name Soft Powder.
 Harsh vocalist Daniel Breen formed new project called Steadfast.

 Musical style

 Storm the Sky's music is describable as atmospheric metalcore, while the guitars are described as progressive.
 On their second album the band combined their natural metalcore style with influences from Death rock and Pop music which led the atmospheric sound to be more in foreground.
 The dark-sounding synthesizer has been compared to U2, while the dynamics in their songs can be compared to hardcore act letlive.